 As a result, the vehicle risks becoming uncontrollable when braking.

-It is advisable to change the brake discs and pads when changing the brake caliper.
+Changing the brake discs and pads when changing the brake caliper is advisable.

 Indeed, a defective caliper causes overheating of the brake discs and pads, which very often damages the latter irreversibly (icing of the places and warped discs).